Greenheart/talks/2023-05-08-chalmers-entrepreneurship/slides.md

 </v-click>
 <v-click>

 Explore.
 Have a clear sense of your personal values, visions for the future, and what you need to thrive in life.
-We'll get back to this soon.

 </v-click>